 The reward for ignoring God’s Word or getting it wrong is to spend eternity in “the lake that burns with fire and brimstone.”
 That is where and when souls will be “baptized” or “immersed in fire.”
 The transliterated word baptize means – to sink or to immerse.
 So, this is a dire warning.
 The Word also says the lake of fire will never run out of fuel.
 In every place where these things are said, we are warned that we need to choose right away – now – before we die and before it’s too late.
 If we don’t, then a choice will be made for us without our consent.

 This was the final wake-up call.
 The scriptures state: Satan will receive his reward and will be cast in “the lake of fire” (Rev. 20:10).
 The “beast” and “false prophet” will have been there for a “thousand years.”
 (That’s a long time even if it does not literally mean an exact period of 1,000 years).
 Then at judgment we will all receive what is due.
 Those to whom glory is due – eternity in heaven.
 Those who fail to recognize and honor God and Christ to a baptism of fire.
 The point is – the last defeat of evil is in the very capable hands of The Lord God Almighty.
-And it will be accomplished on his schedule, at the end of time, just as he said: and all options will have run out for us by then.
+It will be accomplished on his schedule, at the end of time, just as he said; and all options will have run out for us by then.

 John the Baptizer prophesied that Christ would come and bring along with him a “baptism of the Holy Spirit and of fire.”
 That means two things are on the way.
 Jesus said so too.
 On the Day of Judgment everyone will be “baptized with the Holy Spirit and with fire.”
 You must answer the call here by hearing the Word of God, believing what Jesus left for us by confessing him as Christ, repenting and being baptized in his name, to “put on Christ,” while we are still breathing and alive.
 That is the only way to escape the other baptism.
 If we turn away or ignore Christ’s call, then at judgment we will be “immersed in fire.”